inferadb/control/docs/authentication.md

 ### Overview

-The Server API and Management API implement bidirectional JWT authentication using Ed25519 keypairs:
+The Server API and Control implement bidirectional JWT authentication using Ed25519 keypairs:

-1. **Management-to-Server**: Management API issues vault tokens for clients (documented above)
+1. **Management-to-Server**: Control issues vault tokens for clients (documented above)
-2. **Server-to-Management**: Server API authenticates to Management API for verification operations
+2. **Server-to-Management**: Server API authenticates to Control for verification operations

-This bidirectional architecture allows the Server API to verify vault ownership and organization status by making authenticated requests back to the Management API.
+This bidirectional architecture allows the Server API to verify vault ownership and organization status by making authenticated requests back to Control.

 ### Authentication Flow